Alongside his photography and personal diary fragments, artist Nick Turner talked to us about horses and some of his most emotional moments in life.

 "I was hoping to find some empty peaks to have to myself and not deal with crowds.
 It was packed.
 Fifty guys at least all sitting on the best peaks and masses of people on the beach with cameras or just watching.

 It was a colosseum, an exhibition of man and the ocean on display.
 I paddled out probably 200 meters to the left of the crowds and grabbed a few smaller waves. [...]
 Maybe this was my coming of age and turning point in life where everything changes and you can’t go back.
-You can only go forward and reshape the way you interact with the world you return to after your journey is over."
+You can only reshape the way you interact with the world you return to after your journey is over."

-"Nature had always been my refuge and I always felt confident when in it.
-Whether it be with horses or the sea, I had never felt this sense of physical and mental fragility until now.
+"Nature had always been my refuge and I always felt confident in it.
+Whether it be with horses or the sea, I had never felt this sense of physical and mental fragility until then.
 My armor had been cracked and fear was seeping in at every step when I made attempt after attempt to approach the sea."

 "I ended up washed onto the rocks on the inside of the cove.
 I was breathing heavily and was spitting up the cold salty water that forced its way into my wetsuit as I took wave after wave on the head during the horrific paddle out.